arashkashi/erp_nesha/rails-ansible/README.md

 Edit RAILS_MASTER_KEY from '''app/config/master.key'''
 in '''master.key''' file in config folder.
 Edit SECRET_KEY_BASE after running '''EDITOR=vim rails credentials:edit'''
+What is does, on server, '''/etc/environment''' will set these variables
 ## Edit host.ini
 update the ip number
 ## Execute the provisioning command